Dictionarry-Hub/profilarr/README.md

 # Profilarr

 Profilarr is a Python-based tool that enables seamless synchronization of custom formats and quality profiles in Radarr / Sonarr.
-It's designed to aid users in maintaining consistent configurations across different environments or instances of Radarr.
+It's designed to aid users in sharing / importing custom formats / quality profiles seamlessly.

 ## ⚠️ Before Continuing